Indian share market beginners guide

 Sort out capital

-This is one of the most vital factors to determine your success or failure and also for your mental well being during the course of you investment.
+This is one of the most vital factors to determine your success or failure and also for your mental well being during the course of your investment.
 Repeatedly it is evident that people source their capital by lending it from someone close, either family or friend or from a credit card which ends up incurring huge interest over time and also ruins credibility in case of failure to pay on time.
-Do not lend to invest in the hope of 'doubling' or 'tripling' of investment and pay back with good profits left for yourselves.
+Do not lend to invest in the hope of doubling or tripling of investment and pay back with good profits left for yourselves.

 Choosing online brokers and understand the costs

-Gone are the days when people would physically go to a stock broker to place orders. with the advent of online brokerages paying in, trading and cashing out has become super easy and fast with tonnes of resource on their platforms to learn about investing.
-Zerodha and Groww seems to be the platforms of choice for most in online brokerage as they have better overall user experience with a huge community support through it's vast user base.
+Gone are the days when people would physically go to a stock broker to place orders.
+With the advent of online brokerages paying in, trading and cashing out has become super easy and fast with plenty of resources on their platforms to learn about investing.
+Zerodha and Groww seem to be the platforms of choice for most in online brokerage as they have better overall user experience with a huge community support through their vast user base.

 Especially if you are a starter to investment.
-Do not do Intra-day trading.
-It is too risky and people often fail to see the downside of losing multiple times of you actual investment.
-It is stressful and often involve dedicating your time of the day towards inspecting trends and is not overall profitable in the long run.
-SEBI has released a report that over 95% of the day traders actually lose money either through bad decisions or by incurring huge transaction fees.
+Do not do intra day trading.
+It is too risky and people often fail to see the downside of losing multiple times of your actual investment.
+It is stressful and often involves dedicating your time of the day towards inspecting trends and is not overall profitable in the long run.
+SEBI has released a report that over 95 percent of the day traders actually lose money either through bad decisions or by incurring huge transaction fees.

 Understand compounding

-This is what differentiates regular to great investors, Investing ₹1,00,000 at a 20% annual return for 30 years grows to roughly ₹2.37 crore, illustrating how compounding turns steady returns into massive wealth over time by earning returns on both the original investment and accumulated gains.
-All it needs is patience and discipline from the investor to continuous good decisions can result in a massive wealth.
+This is what differentiates regular to great investors.
+Investing 100000 at a 20 percent annual return for 30 years grows to roughly 2.37 crore, illustrating how compounding turns steady returns into massive wealth over time by earning returns on both the original investment and accumulated gains.
+All it needs is patience and discipline from the investor.
+Continuous good decisions can result in massive wealth.

 Know the business in and out

-Some businesses align themselves better than other in any market through focus on gaining brand loyalty from it's customers or through offering the best in that industry.
+Some businesses align themselves better than others in any market through focus on gaining brand loyalty from customers or through offering the best in that industry.
 Always have an eye out for these companies.
-Apart from the usual great profits, margin and loyalty of customer.
-Analyse the persons running the operations and their background and previous achievements.
-Here are few factors that can influence a stock price greatly and should be monitored:
+Apart from the usual great profits, margins and customer loyalty, analyse the people running the operations and their background and previous achievements.

-- People running the operations - CEO, CFO and CTO
+- People running the operations such as CEO, CFO and CTO

-- Do the company invest in their staff and improve the overall output
+- Does the company invest in their staff and improve overall output

 - Is the record of the founders and management clean with no previous mismanagement

-- Does the company have any government affiliation - contracts, political relationships and deals
+- Does the company have any government affiliation such as contracts, political relationships and deals

 - What do customers think of the company

-- Are there any alternatives to the company who are better ?
+- Are there any alternatives to the company that are better

 Build market discipline

-Good discipline and consistency is the greatest qualities one can have in any field especially in stock market.
-Investing would be turbulent especially with the current world events of unrest and disruptions in the market through AI.
-There is ups and downs and one has to stay focussed on their initial goals and not give in to gossip, news and other manipulatory reports.
-Make a decision, analyse and stay invested for long term, the market always awards individuals who can do this.
+Good discipline and consistency are the greatest qualities one can have in any field especially in the stock market.
+Investing can be turbulent especially with current world events and disruptions in the market through AI.
+There are ups and downs and one has to stay focused on their initial goals and not give in to gossip, news and other manipulative reports.
+Make a decision, analyse and stay invested for the long term.
+The market always rewards individuals who can do this.

 Plan your taxes

-In India, your profits from investments are taxed differently based on whether is a long terms (Held for more than a year in case of stocks) or short term (held for less than a year).
-Although one can file their own tax return through government portal with all documents, it is best to consult with a charted accountant who can do that on your behalf.
+In India, your profits from investments are taxed differently based on whether it is long term or short term.
+Long term typically means holding for more than a year in the case of stocks, while short term is less than a year.
+Although one can file their own tax return through the government portal with all documents, it is best to consult with a chartered accountant who can do that on your behalf.